Architecture

 JOSE --> SYNTA

-The server and akamu-client both depend directly on akamu-jose and synta-certificate. akamu-cli depends only on akamu-client.
+The server and akamu-client both depend directly on akamu-jose and synta-certificate.
+The server additionally depends on:

 See Client Libraries for the standalone client API.